moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 ## Parsing strace output of a container execution

 I said Docker earlier, but I've got podman installed on this machine so that's what the output will reflect.
-Honestly, it doesn't take much to find out that perhaps I've bitten off more than I want to chew through for what should be a short Sysadvent article, but it's interesting so here goes.
 You can find the output of the following command in the `strace-output` directory in files matching the pattern `container_cobol.*`, and wow.
 Turns out running a full CentOS container produces a lot of output.
-I'll scan through the files to see what looks like podman doing podman things, and what looks like the COBOL Hello World application executing in the container, and call out anything particularly interesting I see along the way:
+I scan through the files to see what looks like podman doing podman things, and what looks like the COBOL Hello World application executing in the container, and call out anything particularly interesting I see along the way:

 ```
 root@trace1:~# strace -ff --trace=%file -o /root/container_cobol podman run -it container_cobol